-The tool is aimed at law enforcement and management authorities responsible for combating illegal wildlife trade and implementing the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) in the East and Horn of Africa.
+The tool was developed to facilitate the exchange of information and promote co-operation between law enforcement and management authorities responsible for combating illegal wildlife trade and implementing the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) in the COMIFAC area.

 The African continent is one of the largest legal and illegal exporters of wildlife products in the world.
-The majority of African nations are signatories to CITES, yet many of them continue to experience high levels of poaching and illegal trade.
-High consumer demand from Asia for a wide variety of illicit wildlife products continues to pose challenges to conservation actions, whilst national enforcement agencies are often hampered by a lack of resources and the existence of transboundary administrative barriers.
-If wildlife crime detection and prosecution efforts hope to succeed, international co-operation and information sharing between enforcement agencies is vital.
+Although most African nations are signatories to the CITES, many of them continue to experience high levels of poaching, illegal logging and illegal wildlife trade which constitute a major threat not only to the environment, but also to national and regional security, sustainable development, and the well-being of indigenous peoples and local communities.
+High consumer demand from Asia for a variety of illicit wildlife products continues to pose challenges to conservation actions, whilst national enforcement agencies are often hampered by limited resources and the existence of transboundary administrative barriers.
+To ensure better detection of wildlife crime and improved results in prosecuting offenders, information sharing and cooperation between law enforcement agencies at national and international levels, are essential in the fight against transnational organised wildlife crime.

-THE TOOLS OF AFRICA-TWIX
+THE AFRICA-TWIX TOOLS

 The AFRICA-TWIX system provides users with a mailing list which facilitates the rapid exchange of information, expertise and experience on wildlife trade enforcement within participating countries.
-Enabling users to share information on emerging trends or specific illegal activities quickly and easily can be the difference between a successful or failed investigation.
+Enabling users to share information on emerging trends or specific illegal activities that can be crucial to the success of an investigation.